davidpanderson/noah/xword/xw.md

 `mirror`

-Only the top half of the grid is specified.
+The file specifies only the top half of the grid.
-The bottom half is the same pattern rotated 180 deg.
+The bottom half is a copy of the same pattern, rotated 180 degrees.
 If an odd number N of rows is given, the first N-1 are copied.